My take on fly casting...

 For most of us, fly casting is an ongoing project.
 Once you have control over the standard overhead cast, there is still a lot more to learn that will benefit you enormously.
 Let's say you see several nice fish rising 30 feet away...you get into the best position possible position...get ready to cast...look behind you...no room for your back cast.
 What to do now?
 Two choices, move to another position (farther away from the fish) or...use the trusty roll cast from where you are.
 Personally, I believe the roll cast is the second most important cast for the vast majority of fly fishermen.

-In this section, I will do my best to help demystify fly casting.
-I am not a tournament caster, I am not a great caster by many standards, I am, however, a decent caster under most conditions.
-Aside from spey (two-handed rod) casting, I am familiar with most of the types of casts that are important to be a truly successful fly fisherman.
+In this section, I will do my best to explain the many and varied fly casts that exist and their purpose(s).
+I am not a certified casting instructor, I may not a great caster by many standards, I am, however, an effective fly caster under most conditions.
+Aside from spey and skagit (two-handed rod) casting, I am familiar with and have used most of the types of casts that are important to be a truly successful fly fisherman.

-Finally, you should not pay too much attention to all the talk about rod "action"...fast, slow, etc. Once you really understand the principles of fly casting and can put them to practice without thinking too much about them (requires a lot of practice), you will be able to pickup almost any fly rod and cast it well enough to catch fish.
+Finally, you should not pay too much attention to all the talk about rod "action"...fast, slow, etc. Once you really understand the principles of fly casting and can put them to practice without thinking too much about them (requires a lot of practice), you will be able to pickup almost any fly rod and, within just a few minutes, cast it well enough to catch fish.
 Most of the talk about "action", etc. comes from people either tying to sell a new fly rod or just wanting to show off their knowledge.
 Once you are a real fly caster, you may benefit from a new fly rod with a different action...until then, practice, practice, practice.